Palmyra offensive (March 2016): Second week

 On 17 March, ISIL took advantage of a sandstorm and launched a counter-attack against Point 939 and the Jabal Hayyan mountain, though the Army repelled the assault.
 Later that day, Syrian Marines from the Latakia Governorate and Hezbollah fighters were sent as reinforcements to Palmyra to strengthen the government forces for the assault on the city.
 ISIL also sent reinforcements.
 The same day, a Russian Special Operations Forces operative, Sen. Lt.
 Alexander Prokhorenko, responsible for performing target acquisition for designated Russian airstrikes was killed when he ordered an airstrike on himself after being surrounded by ISIL fighters.
 Prokhorenko's death garnered international media attention and was hailed as a hero.

 The following day, the SAA seized the Tal Mattar hilltop, close to the Palmyra Castle, after which they continued to advance, capturing Tal Areen hill.
 Concurrently with the Syrian Army ground offensive, Russia was conducting 20–25 airstrikes daily on ISIL positions in and around Palmyra.
 ISIL claimed to have killed six Syrian soldiers, five Russian soldiers and several Hezbollah fighters in the defense of Qasr al-Halabat west of Palmyra.
 An ISIL website released a video showing the body of a man in military gear, described as a Russian military advisor, with equipment including a customised AK-74M rifle, a helmet, a compass and a pack of bandages with instructions written in Russian.
-The body, however, was possibly one of the few ethnic-Russian PMC's from the "Wagner Group" killed or reported missing around the Palmyra suburbs.
+The body, however, was possibly one of the few ethnic-Russian PMCs from the "Wagner Group" killed or reported missing around the Palmyra suburbs.
 On 17 March, PMC Vadim Tumakov was confirmed killed by fighting in Palmyra.

 On 20 March, the SAA captured two hills overlooking the Ithriyah–Palmyra highway, cutting off of one of ISIL's main supply routes to the city.
 The next day, the SAA made more advances, as they assaulted the Jabal Al-Tar hilltop.
 26 Syrian Marines, including their commander Ali Rahmoun, were killed during the day's clashes.
 17 of the Marines died as a result of a friendly fire accident when they were hit with a Russian missile.
 Another 26 were wounded.
 Meanwhile, IRGC advisors and Liwa Fatemiyoun units arrived as another wave of pro-government reinforcements.

 On 21 March, a large convoy of reinforcements from the NDF units of Fouj Al-Joulan and Liwaa Suqour Al-Quneitra arrived at the western countryside of Palmyra, raising the number of pro-government forces in the area to more than 6,000.
 The next evening, government advances continued with the support of 50 airstrikes and the Army seized the Palmyra Triangle road junction.
 Subsequently, around 120 explosives were cleared from the Triangle area.

 As of 23 March, the military was within one or two kilometers of the city on the south side and five kilometers on the west side, as they reached the outskirts of Palmyra, after seizing the al-Hayal mountain range, including its hills that overlook the town.
 A soldier stated on state TV that they expected to capture the city within hours.